amsen20/masters-thesis/docs/scinear/defining-linear-types.md

 ## Field Definition Rules

+In a linear class, fields are either linear or nonlinear.

+***Linear field:*** A linear class's field is a linear field if its type is linear.

+In the following rules, Scinear handles linear fields and nonlinear fields differently.

 ### Internal and External Fields

 In Scala, a class field may reference other fields within the same class during initialization.